josefsbreakfast/Polaris-Protocol/🌒_2_Signs_Symptoms/🩻_Weirdness_Screening/README.md

 * preserve useful evidence,
 * notice recurrence,
 * compare across systems,
-* and escalate cleanly when the pattern deserves it.
+* and escalate cleanly when the pattern or impact deserves it.

 The working principle is simple: